Water System Risk & Funding Priority Index

 Evidence

-Screenshots from the live dashboard and the scored Ohio prototype.
+Screenshots from the live dashboard, map evidence, and the scored Ohio prototype.

 Screening observations taken directly from the scored Ohio prototype.
 These are signals from public data, not regulatory findings about any individual system.